Skip to Main Content

 What is a DOI?

-A Digital Object Identifier (DOI) acts as a persistent link to your research and is allocated at the point of publication.
+A Digital Object Identifier (DOI) acts as a permanent link to your research and is allocated at the point of publication.

-Federation University manages these DOIs so that the link always points to your items and files, allowing them to be citable for the long-term.
+Federation University manages these DOIs so that the link always points to your items and files, allowing them to be permanently citable.

 screenshot of a record with a DOI

 When you publish in Federation.figshare a DOI is automatically created.
 To find a DOI on a published item simply click on the word "Cite".
-This will bring up the automatically generated citation for your item as well as the DOI in bold.
+This will bring up the automatically generated citation for your item with the DOI in bold.

-For more information on how to find a DOI on a published item watch the figshare video 'Where do I find my file's DOI?'.
+For more information on how to find a DOI on a published item watch the figshare video 'How to reserve a DOI'..

-In a draft item clicking on 'Reserve Digital Object Identifier' creates a DOI that is inactive and reserved for your item.
+In a draft item clicking on 'Manage Identifiers' then select 'Reserve DOI' followed by clicking the red 'Reserve' button creates a DOI that is inactive and reserved for your item.

-You can supply this DOI to publishers for inclusion in an upcoming paper, however the DOI will not become active until you publish your files in Federation.figshare.
+You can supply this DOI to publishers or reviewers for inclusion in an upcoming paper, however the DOI will not become active until you publish your files in Federation.figshare.

-You must complete six fields to allow the minting of a DOI and publication of the item (the first five have green dots next to them):
+You must complete six mandatory fields to allow the minting of a DOI and publication of the item:

 1. title